 He was especially charming in the beginning of this show.
 We got to enjoy one of the most tried-and-true tropes, the prince in disguise, as he sat around the library flirting with our lead female, the palace maid who somehow failed to recognize him as royalty.

 These were the best episodes, in my opinion, and where both the lead male and lead female truly shined.
 At this point in the drama, the script felt focused and on track to deliver a great story of a young man navigating the complexities of politics and the dangers of the royal court while finding a loyal and intelligent woman to stand by his side.
 The King even says this.
 Verbatim.
 Like a thesis statement.
 That the crown prince will need to find solace and comfort in a woman, someone who can be his rock as he navigates the raging sea of politics.
 And for about half of the drama, that is the storyline we were given.
 And it was great.

-I am most familiar with Lee Joon-Ho from Cheese in the Trap, one of my favorite coming of age stories (despite its flaws).
-He was excellent in that show as the extroverted, charming, troublemaker second male lead – the counterbalance to the serious, near psychopathic male lead.
 As a casting director, I can’t say Lee Joon-Ho would have been my first choice for this role, but overall the actor pulled it off.
-Personally, I think he’s better suited to a historical drama with more comedy, but whatever.
+Personally, I think he’s better suited to comedy, maybe, but whatever.

 The most emotional aspect he was required to deliver was his conflicted relationship with the King.
 And he nailed it.
 You could sense how much he feared and probably despised his grandfather.
 And with good reason.